benSlaughter/allotment/README.md

 end
 ```

-When an event has been completed the performance timing is returned by the method:
+When an event has been completed the performance timing is returned by the method.

 ```ruby
 performance = Allotment.record { # code here }